metricq/metricq-sink-nsca/README.rst

-For Nagios-host ``hvac-monitoring`` and service *Temperature*, check that temperature readings in Room *A* and *B* do not exceed certain thresholds, and that they do not arrive more than 5 minutes apart:
+For Nagios-host ``hvac-monitoring`` and service *Temperature*, check that temperature readings in Room *A* and *B* do not exceed certain thresholds, and that they arrive *at least* every 5 minutes.
+Also, a temperature reading of 0.0℃ should be ignored.

 .. code-block:: json

    {
       "reporting_host": "hvac-monitoring",
+      "nsca": {
-      "nsca_host": "192.0.2.1",
+        "host": "192.0.2.1",
+        "password": "hunter2",
+        "encryption_method": "blowfish"
+      },
       "checks": {
          "Temperature": {
             "metrics": [